Guide to Rome, Italy

 Rome is sprawling and packed with history at every turn, but no matter the size of the city the best way to see it is on foot.
 Be sure to pack your comfiest walking shoes – not only is there much ground to cover but there’s also a maze of uneven cobblestone to endure – you’ve been warned!

 Start at the Roman Forum and walk through the ruins of the site that dates back to 500 B.C.
 Next, make your way over to the Colosseum and listen to the audio guide tour that will take you back in time to a period of gladiatorial games.
-With more than 4 million people visiting annually, grab yourself a trio ticket from the Roman Forum that includes Palatine Hill and the Colosseum (and lets you skip the line – you’re welcome!)
+With more than 4 million people visiting annually, grab yourself a trio ticket from the Roman Forum that includes Palatine Hill and Colosseum tickets (and lets you skip the line – you’re welcome!)

 Rome Beyond the Tourist Attractions: Discover the Secrets of Rome